-- 1. Local scholarship applications must be submitted to the counseling office.
-Observe all deadlines. - 2.
+- 1. Finalize and submit all local scholarships. - 2.
 Begin applying for much needed summer jobs!

 April:

 - 1. If you are still deciding between a couple of colleges, consider making a visit to each school and talk with someone in the financial office. - 2.
 Decide which college you will attend and forward your deposit by May 1st.